johnwoodill/Fine-Scale-Weather-Interpolation/README.md

 Using daily data available from the National Climatic Data Center (NCDC: http://www.ncdc.noaa.gov/) for various weather stations and PRISM (http://www.prism.oregonstate.edu/) data that provides monthly data on a grid a relatively anomaly spline interpolation technique is used to build fine scale weather data on a 2.5 x 2.5 mile grid scale.

 The main idea behind building gridded data is to use the monthly temperatures from PRISM, place them at the midpoint (15th day) of each month for each year, and run a spline through each midpoint for each month of each day for each grid.
 This will in turn produce fine scale gridded daily data.
 Next, find the relative anamoly where R = NCDC(month) / PRISM(month).
 Finally, use Inverse Distance Weighting (IDW) to find the 5 closest NCDC stations for each PRISM grid to weight the temperature changes and apply the relative anamoly to this weighted temperature.
 This will produce gridded 2.5 x 2.5 mile daily data that is between the PRISM and NCDC data.
-For an example see [interpolation technique.pdf](https://github.com/johnwoodill/Fine-Scale-Weather-Interpolation/blob/master/Documentation/interpolation_technique.pdf)
+For a simplegit example in R see [interpolation technique.pdf](https://github.com/johnwoodill/Fine-Scale-Weather-Interpolation/blob/master/Documentation/interpolation_technique.pdf)

 ### Data Setup